Approximation of Functionals by Neural Network without Curse of Dimensionality: Approximation of Functionals Based on Barron Spectral Space

+Since our method works similarly for the functional $f(v)=\int_0^1 v^q\,\D x $, $q\in\sZ$, it can be applied to more general cases, e.g., $g(v)=\int_0^1 \sin v\,\D x $ by using Taylor expansions: For this case, Assumption \ref{assump} is also satisfied.
+This shows that our method can be applied to more general functionals by using Taylor expansions together with Assumption~\ref{assump}.

-\section{Approximation of Functionals Based on Barron spectral space}
+\section{Approximation of Functionals Based on Barron Spectral Space}

 Based on the Barron spectral space for functionals defined above, we prove the approximation of functionals by neural networks without curse of dimensionality.
-This is the main result of this paper and is summarized in the following theorem: \begin{thm} For any functional $f\in \fB[L_\text{bound}(\Omega)]$, there is an $f_m\in\fG_\text{ReLU,m,f}$, where
+This is the main result of this paper and is summarized in the following theorem, whose proof is given in Appendix~\ref{Asec:proof-main}. \begin{thm} For any functional $f\in \fB[L_\text{bound}(\Omega)]$, there is an $f_m\in\fG_\text{ReLU,m,f}$, where

-with $\sK_f:=\{\vk\in\sK: a_{\vk}(f)\not=0\}$ and $N_{\vk}:=\max\{i:k_i\not=0\}$, that satisfies
+with $\sS_{\vk_j}:=\{i\in\sN: k_{ij}\not=0, \vk_j=(k_{1j},k_{2j},\cdots,k_{ij},\cdots)\in\sK_f\}$ and $\sK_f:=\{\vk\in\sK: a_{\vk}(f)\not=0\}$, that satisfies

-\end{thm} Note that there is no dependence on the dimensionality in the error estimate in this theorem.

-The main steps in the proof of this theorem is sketched as follows.
-The full proof is given in Sec.~\ref{Asec:proof-main} in Appendix.